ubccpsc/classy/docs/instructor/features.md

 <img src="../assets/commit-comment-feedback.png/">

 A student pushes code to a repository and requests feedback for the commit displayed in the view.
-The students requests the grade by commenting, `@autobot #deliverableName`.
+Students request grading by commenting, `@autobot #deliverableName`.
 AutoBot begins to grade the assignment and gives the student a notification to wait for the grade result.
 Once the assignment is graded, the computed message programmed by the instructor in the Docker container is output in the commit SHA comment area.

 #### Feedback for an Assignment that Fails to Compile